-The last such valuation in respect of the Plan was performed as at March 31, 2017.
+The last actuarial valuation in respect of the Plan was performed as at March 31, 2020 on both a going concern and a solvency basis.

-For the purposes of this valuation the following assumptions were reviewed by the plan actuary and the Board with due respect to accepted actuarial practice in Canada and regulatory constraints.
+For the purposes of this valuation all assumptions used in the March 31, 2020 valuation were reviewed by the Plan actuary and the Pension Board with due respect to accepted actuarial practice in Canada and regulatory constraints.
+The following is a summary of this review.